-- 1. Health care services and related expenses for fertility treatments, including assisted reproductive technology, regardless of the reason for the treatment except as identified under Fertility Services in Section 6, Additional Coverage Details. - 2.
-The following services related to a Gestational Carrier or Surrogate: - Fees for the use of a Gestational Carrier or Surrogate. - Insemination or InVitro fertilization procedures for Surrogate or transfer of an embryo to Gestational Carrier.

-- Pregnancy services for a Gestational Carrier or Surrogate who is not a Covered Person. - 3.
+- Natural cycle insemination in the absence of sexual dysfunction or documented congenital or acquired cervical disease or mild to moderate male factor. - Ovulation predictor kits. - 2.
+The following services related to a Gestational Carrier or Surrogate: - Fees for the use of a Gestational Carrier or Surrogate. - Insemination or InVitro fertilization procedures for Surrogate or transfer of an embryo to Gestational Carrier. - Pregnancy services for a Gestational Carrier or Surrogate who is not a Covered Person. - 3.
 Donor, Gestational Carrier or Surrogate administration, agency fees or compensation. - 4.
-The following services related to donor services for donor sperm, ovum (egg cell) or oocytes (eggs), or embryos (fertilized eggs): - Known egg donor (altruistic donation i.e. friend, relative or acquaintance) The cost of donor eggs.
+The following services related to donor services for donor sperm, ovum (egg cell) or oocytes (eggs), or embryos (fertilized eggs): - Known egg donor unless a GWU employee (altruistic donation i.e. friend, relative or acquaintance) The cost of donor eggs.
 Medical costs related to donor stimulation and egg retrieval.
 This refers to purchasing or receiving a donated egg that is fresh, or one that has already been retrieved and is frozen. - Purchased egg donor (i.e. clinic or egg bank) The cost of donor eggs.
 Medical costs related to donor stimulation and egg retrieval.
-This refers to purchasing a donor egg that has already been retrieved and is frozen or choosing a donor who will then undergo an egg retrieval once they have been selected in the database. - Known donor sperm (altruistic donation i.e. friend, relative or acquaintance) The cost of sperm collection, cryopreservation and storage.
+This refers to purchasing a donor egg that has already been retrieved and is frozen or choosing a donor who will then undergo an egg retrieval once they have been selected in the database. - Known donor sperm unless a GWU employee (altruistic donation i.e. friend, relative or acquaintance) The cost of sperm collection, cryopreservation and storage.
 This refers to purchasing or receiving donated sperm that is fresh, or that has already been obtained and is frozen. - Purchased donor sperm (i.e. clinic or sperm bank) The cost of procurement and storage of donor sperm.
 This refers to purchasing donor sperm that has already been obtained and is frozen or choosing a donor from a database. - 5.
 The reversal of voluntary sterilization. - 6.
-InVitro fertilization regardless of the reason for treatment. - 7.
-Assisted Reproductive Technology procedures done for non-genetic disorder sex selection or eugenic (selective breeding) purposes. - 8.
-Fertility treatment with voluntary sterilization currently in place (vasectomy, bilateral tubal ligation). - 9.
-Fertility treatment following unsuccessful reversal of voluntary sterilization. - 10.
-Fertility treatment following the reversal of voluntary sterilization (tubal reversal/reanastomosis; vasectomy reversal/vasovasostomy or vasoepididymostomy). - 11.
-Pre-implantation Genetic Testing for Aneuploidy (PGT-A) used to select embryos for transfer in order to increase the chance for conception.
+Assisted Reproductive Technology procedures done for non-genetic disorder sex selection or eugenic (selective breeding) purposes. - 7.
+Infertility treatment with voluntary sterilization currently in place (vasectomy, bilateral tubal ligation). - 8.
+Infertility treatment following unsuccessful reversal of voluntary sterilization. - 9.
+Infertility treatment following the reversal of voluntary sterilization (tubal reversal/reanastomosis; vasectomy reversal/vasovasostomy or vasoepididymostomy).